jmarrec/genopt-tutorial/README.md

         Suffix = USA_IL_Chicago-OHare.Intl.AP.725300_TMY3;
       }

-First, go find the Chicago O hare weather file and paste it in your test folder (or put another one and change the CallParameter.
+First, go find the Chicago O'hare weather file and paste it in your test folder (or put another one and change the CallParameter.

 ### 5. Create a `cfg` file